depscloud/depscloud/README.md

 You can quickly invoke this command using the `make compile-docker` target.

 **NOTE:** Changes to `*.js` and `*.d.ts` are done manually.
-Currently evaluating coge generation options.
+Currently evaluating code generation options.